 b) shall support receiving an XML document as specified in application usage of the specific vertical application according to procedures specified in IETF RFC 4825 [3] "PUT Handling".

+Upon successful modification of the group, the SGM-S shall notify all group members about the group modification by following the procedure specified in clause 6.2.8.2.2.2.
+In the group modify notification, the SGM-S shall set the "modificationType" parameter to the value GROUP_CONFIG_UPDATE (0x03) as specified in clause B.3.

 ***** Next change *****

 6.2.8.2.2.1 Receiving group modify notification